 “Abandonment is an ecommerce term used to describe a visitor on a web page who leaves that page before completing the desired action.
 Examples of abandonment include shopping cart abandonment, referring to visitors who add items to their online shopping cart, but exit without completing the purchase.”

 Cart, or basket, abandonment may be the most obvious, but there are several types of abandonment that companies can track:

-Long forms tend to be an issue here.
-For example, filling in the details to receive a car insurance quote can take time, making it more likely that some customers will leave the site before finishing the form.
+Forms on finance sites often have to be long, as plenty of detail is required.
+So, for example, a car insurance quote can take time, making it more likely that some customers will leave the site before finishing the form.